Employees waste up to 30 minutes a day looking for a meeting room to meet in workplaces.

 We’ve all been there: The last-minute meeting with a crucial client.
 The team huddle ahead of a product launch.
 The frantic search for a space to convene.
 The passive-aggressive request, "Are you done with this room?"

-In many workplaces, meeting rooms are reserved days or even weeks in advance, yet even with forward planning and complex booking systems, employees waste up to 27 hours a year looking for a place to meet—and 45% don't have access to the space they need when they need it.
+In many workplaces, meeting rooms are reserved days or even weeks in advance, yet even with forward planning and complex booking systems, an estimated 40% of employees waste up to 30 minutes a day looking for a place to meet.
+And this is even happening as more than half of office space is empty, with 66% of office space going unused even at peak times.

 At the same time, ballooning real estate costs mean space comes at an unprecedented premium.
 Companies know they need to adapt to contemporary work patterns, but few are equipped with the insight and information to do so efficiently.

-While workers across the world scramble for meeting space, 40% percent of global corporate real estate sits empty.
+While workers across the world scramble for meeting space, 30% percent of downtown corporate real estate sits empty.
 This underutilization is due in part to the rapidly changing way we work in offices.
 It’s also a result of inefficient and inexact approaches to workplace strategy.

 There is no universal standard when it comes to figuring out how space is used, and how offices should be designed.
 Approaches vary vastly across industries, with each employing different metrics and responding to trends.
 Calculating office space use is typically not an exact science—it involves a multidisciplinary team, and a lot of guesswork.